 Location: Queens, NY, United States

 Transportation and Installation

-The project reflects on the origin of the ecosystem we inhabit and our role, relationship and responsibility to that environment in light of catastrophic climate change and global pandemics.
+The project reflects on the origin of the ecosystem we inhabit and our role, relationship and responsibility to that environment in light of catastrophic climate change and pandemics.

 Endangered Fossils raises awareness around climate change in a non-threatening form that young and old relate to and understand.
 The sculptures engage viewers in a visual and visceral dialogue, serving as a catalyst for positive growth and change.

 There were also a number of community events which forged new connections and centered around regeneration, hope and resiliency.
 Interconnectedness in art and in life are very important, creating threads which join us all together and remind us of our shared humanity.